catalystdao/catalyst/evm/README.md

 )
 ```

+## Execute a Cross Chain Swap
-We can now execute a swap.
-We will swap 10% of the pool value, through the channel we defined earlier.
+The following code swaps 10% of the pool value from token0 to token1 via the cross chain channel defined above.

 ```python
 swap_amount = tokens[0].balanceOf(pool)//10